-Deferred program costs of \$1,235,191 represent costs incurred in excess of funding on a Department of Energy (DOE) sponsored program to install an HTS power cable in the transmission grid of the Long Island Power Authority (LIPA).
-These costs were recorded as inventory at June 30, 2006 because future funding sufficient to cover these deferred costs was deemed probable.
+Deferred program costs of \$2,821,191 as of September 30, 2006 represent costs incurred in excess of funding on a Department of Energy (DOE) sponsored program to install an HTS power cable in the transmission grid of the Long Island Power Authority (LIPA).
+These costs were recorded as inventory because future funding sufficient to cover these deferred costs was deemed probable.

-The deferred program costs of \$3,082,047 which were recorded as inventory as of March 31, 2006 related to the program to build a 36.5 megawatt (MW) motor for the U.S. Navy, were relieved from inventory and the related revenue was recognized in the first quarter of fiscal 2007 upon receipt of sufficient incremental funding from the Navy in April 2006.
+The deferred program costs of \$3,082,047 as of March 31, 2006 represent costs incurred in excess of funding on the U.S. Navy program to build a 36.5 megawatt (MW) motor.
+These costs were relieved from inventory and the related revenue was recognized in the first quarter of fiscal 2007 upon receipt of incremental funding from the Navy in April 2006.